 I love the challenge of creating meals that will help us meet our goals.
 I love the variety of ingredients, techniques and cooking styles that I have available to me.
 I love the daily self-discovery of seeing how the energy of food works in me to make me the person I am.
 I love playing with the energy of food as I cook and seeing how we differ each day.

 I love serving meals each evening, setting the table and deciding which serving bowls will look best with each dish.
 I love the social aspect of our meals, as we catch up with each other after our busy days.
-It’s a time for us to slow down and remember each other and what’s really important in life.
+It’s a time for us to slow down and reconnect with each other and what’s really important in life.
 It’s the most rejuvenating time of the day.
 If you haven’t done it lately, give it a go; you’ll be amazed at how splendid it is.

 I love cleaning up.
 You heard me right.
 I love cleaning up after dinner.
 Now, I’m not some new age ex-hippie, lost somewhere between Earth and Mars, zoning out over the kitchen sink, staring at soap bubbles.
 Cleaning is meditative in its symbolism.
 It signifies, for me, the end of the day.
 As I wash and rinse dishes, it’s a quiet time that I use to reflect on the day I’ve had.
 It’s the beginning of a restful evening, cleansed of the day’s challenges.